 1. Thou shall not yell when speaking to me.

-My disability does not impair my hearing and I am extremely bright.
+My Autism does not impair my hearing and I am extremely bright.
 Perhaps even brighter than you are.

 2. Thou shall not ignore me, talk negatively about me, speak unnaturally slow, or ask questions to others in the room that pertain to me.